We’ve already outlined some of the ways that individuals might be able to decrease their own personal carbon footprint.

 From those findings, changes in the following areas of society in developed countries might bring about large decreases in the average carbon footprint:

-- Energy Production – converting to renewable energy (like solar, wind, water etc.), or at least increasing their use as a supplementary power source to the current coal and gas power production
+Energy Production – converting to renewable energy (like solar, wind, water etc.), or at least increasing their use as a supplementary power source to the current coal and gas power production.
+Increasing energy efficiency while not increasing total energy use is another option

-- Transport – increasing the use of electric and hybrid vehicles which utilise renewable or sustainable energy like electricity and hydrogen.
-And, slowly decreasing the use of fossil fuel based cars
+Transport – increasing the use of electric and hybrid vehicles which utilise renewable or sustainable energy like electricity and hydrogen.
+And, slowly decreasing the use of fossil fuel based cars.
+Total number of vehicles and total miles driven are also metrics worth taking account of

 Developing countries might focus on learning from the mistakes of developed countries and build sustainable and renewable systems as soon as possible.